LarsHagen/AdventOfCode2023/README.md

 ## Code of advent 2023
 My solutions to the [code of advent 2023](https://adventofcode.com/2023) puzzles.

-Tech: C# .NET Core console application
+Tech: C# .NET Console application